unstoppablecarl/laravel-content-pages/README.md

-# Pages WARNING: Experemental Beta
+# Pages WARNING: Experimental Beta

 This is an experemental package.
 I am still not sure if this idea is brilliant or insane.